-The following is the schedule for the selection of R&D proposals for FY2024:
+The following is the schedule for the selection of R&D proposals for FY2025:

-Start of call for proposals April 25, 2024 (Thursday) Deadline for R&D proposal submission (Reception deadline via e- Rad) June 20, 2024 (Thu) 12:00(noon, Japan Standard Time) Document review Mid-July to late July Interview for applicants who pass the document review Mid-August to late August Notification of results Mid-September to late September Start of R&D Early October onwards
+Start of call for proposals March 2025 (Wednesday) Deadline for R&D proposal submission (Reception deadline via e- Rad) May 21, 2025 (Wed) 12:00 (noon, Japan Standard Time) Document review Late May to early July Interview review Late July to early August Notification of results Mid-September to late September Start of R&D Early October onwards

-%1 All dates except for the start of the R&D proposals and the deadline for acceptance are tentative.
-These dates may change in the future.

-- %2 Please be sure to check the call information page for the latest information on how to apply, the schedule for the application briefing session, how to participate, etc. - ※3 The specific date and time for the interview will be determined by JST.
+- %1 All dates except for the start of the R&D proposals and the deadline for acceptance are tentative.
+These dates may change in the future. - %2 Please be sure to check the call information page for the latest information on how to apply, the schedule for the application briefing session, how to participate, etc. - %3 The specific date and time for the interview will be determined by JST.
 We will inform you on the Call Information Page as soon as the interview schedule and the e-mail contact date to the interview for applicants who pass the document review are decided.